grantzeng/back-in-blackout/journal.md

 You just introduce a stupid artifical problem of how to pass information between the abstract class and subclass.
 And a whole load of pointless boiler plate.

 There has GOT to be a better way of modularising the code.

+### 11:14am

+Actually no: scrap this.

+The point is how do you give shared functionality to different classes.
+My conceptual model is we have six different entities and some of them we give different additional objects.

+I think it would be illuminating to go do some research about ways of walking around this problem.

+> For example I like how Haskell has light weight typeclasses so you can just sort of "put a piece of cellphane" over each object depending on how you want to access it.

+I'm sure as hell gonna try to walk around this issue.
+I refuse to write stupid boilerplate.

+### 11:25am

+> Ousterhout: design it twice.

+Draw out your current abstract class design

+I'm going to read the Parnas paper to see what he says.

+The problem is that if you draw the lines of the module wrong then you're fucked because the object might be missing some state it needs

+movement
+file transmission
+file storage

+### 12:56pm

+I'm not really sure how to do this.
+What is apparent is the design of files, file storage etc. isn't clear.

+I think re transport - just notify by sending a packet.
+Basically network entities just have a stream of tokens they process which may change their internal state.

+For now just implement movement because this is all fairly self contained.

+### 1:00pm

+Getters and setters are not useful abstractions of a module.
+They're very shallow.
+Modules should be deep.